 Rounders vs North American baseball/softball

-We have identified the differences between the British/Welsh version and the North American version of baseball.
+In the last post, we identified the differences between the British/Welsh version and the North American version of baseball.

 “But holls!!” you say.
 “What about rounders?!”